 But, mom probably got the biggest gift of all this year... that's a pretty big sock...
 I wonder what's inside!
 Yikes, oh no. Do you recognize it?
 I'm still out of breath.
 It is...
 It is a BG Mosquitaire mosquito trap from Biogents.

 How could you do this to me?
 I will never be able to visit this family again, because next time would be my last.
-That's how my brother was killed.
+That's how my sister was killed.
 I hear this trap smells great and promises a shady spot inside.
 But what it is exactly, I'll tell you next time.

 Quick, we have to get out of here!
 We don't want any bad luck to happen on Christmas morning.
 Now I have to look for a new family for next Christmas.